zbarnes757/ex_machina/README.md

 Once you've made your additions and `mix test` passes, go ahead and open a PR!

+#### Generating Test Migrations

+If you need to create or modify tables for testing ExMachina, this is the format you will need to use:

+`MIX_ENV=test mix ecto.gen.migration YOUR_MIGRATION_NAME --repo
+ExMachina.TestRepo`

 ## License

 ExMachina is Copyright © 2015 thoughtbot.
 It is free software, and may be